The backcountry environment has changed dramatically in the last 10 years.

 Naeba is a tough place with many slopes where you could get caught in an avalanche if you stray from the course, but Kagura is relatively less dangerous than Naeba, so perhaps they thought it was okay to ski there.
 That may have been a factor, but either way, the patrols wouldn't be able to make it in time.
 Once one person gets in, everyone else gets in, so it's impossible to keep an eye on them

-all, anything off the slopes is outside the ski resort's control.
-No matter how many times you warn them, people who like to go will still go, and if you nag them too much, many customers will end up rebelling and the situation will escalate, so just ski at your own risk.
+Off-piste areas are outside the ski resort's management.
+No matter how much you warn them, people who like to go off-piste will go anyway, and if you nag them too much, many customers will rebel and escalate the situation, so just let them ski at their own risk.

 In other words, our stance is to tell our customers, "It's okay to go, but please follow the rules to ensure your safety."
 It's like we're guiding them in the direction of "protect yourself."
 This is a unique approach, but we've created a situation where customers have to submit a proper climbing plan and enjoy skiing at their own risk."